DILCISBoard/E-ARK-AIP/index.md

 conceptual entity must be distinguished from the physical representation of one or possibly more physical containers which represent one conceptual entity.

 From the point of view of preserving the integrity of the AIP, the ideal case is that the logical AIP representing the intellectual entity is packaged as one single physical container.
-This makes recovery easier because the information required to interpret and render the contained representations is bundled.
-In reality, however, this is not always possible because the size of the physical container can become very large, and this is the reason for proposing the divided METS structure described more in detail in section [5.1.2](#dividedmets).
+This makes recovery easier because the information required to interpret and render the contained representations is bundled together.
+In reality, however, this is not always possible because the size of the physical container can become very large, and this is the reason for proposing the divided METS structure described more in detail in section [5.1](#compdiv).
 The divided structure makes it easier to manage representations or representation parts separately.

 ## <a name="structdiv"></a>Structural division of the AIP

-One of the basic requirements prescribed by the CSIP is to use METS as the metadata standard to describe the structure of the AIP – in line with the decision related to the other package types, namely the SIP and the DIP.
+One of the basic requirements formulated by the CSIP is the use of METS as the metadata standard to describe the structure of an IP.

 Special attention was given to the fact that it might not be possible to store all representations of an intellectual entity in one physical container, or that even a single representation might have to be divided so that it can be stored on long-term storage media.
-In order to make it easier to manage representations or representation parts separately, a *divided* METS structure using a METS file in the root directory of the AIP is proposed which references METS files of the individual representations.
+For this reason, the AIP format describes means to manage representations or representation parts separately.

 This structure lays the groundwork for addressing the practical requirement of distributing parts of the intellectual entity over a sequence of physical containers representing a logical AIP.
 Even though this puts the integrity of the AIP at risk - because in case of disaster recovery the physical container does not represent the complete intellectual entity and dependencies to another (lost) physical container can potentially make it impossible to interpret, understand, or render the content - it is a necessary measure if the amount of data exceeds the capacity limitation of long-term storage media.

 ## Authenticity of the original submission

 The AIP format provides a structure for storing the original submission separately from any data that is created during SIP-to-AIP conversion and during the life-cycle of the AIP.
 This allows safeguarding the authenticity of the original submission.

 However, it is an implementation decision if the original submission is kept “as is” or if the SIP data is adapted during SIP to AIP conversion.
 In line with OAIS, the content of the original SIP does not have to be identical to the version of the submitted data stored as part of the AIP: